solo-io/autopilot/README.md

 # docs todos:
-- architecture description. how does my AutoPilot operator work?
+- architecture description. how does my Autopilot operator work?
     - user-project directory structure
 - how does autopilot generate code? when do i regenerate? when do i redeploy?
 - autopilot libraries/pkg directory structure